5 Best Temples to Visit in Chiang Mai

 Wat Phan Tao

-One feature that makes What Phan Tao stand out is that it is entirely built with teakwood and detailed with gold accents and colorful mosaics.
-During the Loy Krathong festival—Thailand’s festival of lights—the temple is decorated with gorgeous colorful lanterns!
-This temple is located right next to What Chedi Luang inside the old walled city, so if you have time make sure to stop by!
+Chiang Mai's Wat Phan Tao stands out because it is entirely built with teakwood and detailed with gold accents and colorful mosaics.
+The temple is decorated with gorgeous colorful lanterns during the Loy Krathong festival—Thailand’s festival of lights!
+This temple is right next to What Chedi Luang inside the old walled city, so if you have time, stop by!

 Wat Phra Singh

-This is the biggest temple in Chiang Mai and dates back to 1345, when Chiang Mai was the capital of the Lanna Kingdom, now called Northern Chiang Mai.
+Chiang Mai's biggest temple dates back to 1345, when Chiang Mai was the capital of the Lanna Kingdom, now called Northern Chiang Mai.
+King Saen Muang Ma was the patron of the temple’s construction, honoring his father.
 This Buddhist temple is also home to the city’s most important Buddha image, the Lion Buddha.
-The temple is characterized by the classic Lanna architecture.
+The classic Lanna architecture characterizes the temple.
 Take some time here to really get a look at the intricate woodcarvings and murals.

 Photo credit @ontheroadwithjen